FATx64/CMMS/README.md

 ![Work Orders](images/Feat_1.png)
 ![Work Orders](images/Feat_2.png)

-## How to use our software?
+## Usage

- 1- First, you have to download Node and install it.
+1. First, you have to download Node and install it.
 You can download it from [here](https://nodejs.org/en/)

- 2- Second, download MySQL database and install it, Preferred Ampps and you can download it from [here](https://www.ampps.com/downloads)
+2. Second, download MySQL database and install it (you can use Ampps for easier process, you can download it from [here](https://www.ampps.com/downloads))

- 3- Open Ampps and turn on Apache and MySQL.
+3. Create new database for CMMS, for this example we name it `cmms`.

- 4- From [phpMyAdmin](http://localhost/phpmyadmin/) create new database and name it **cmms**.
+4. Open the folder of the project using your IDE.

- 5- Open the folder of the project using your IDE.
+5. Copy `config.json-example` and paste it as `config.json`, then change `dbUrl` with your database connection url (e.g. `mysql://root:mysql@localhost:3306/cmms`)

- 6- Open the terminal of your IDE and write **npm install**, then **nodemon start**.
+6. Open terminal (or command prompt) and run `npm install`

- 7- If it doesn't work you can try **node server.js** or **npm start**.
+7. After all the packages are installed you run the server by running `npm start` or `node server.js`.

- 8- In your browser open **localhost:3000**.
+8. You can access the CMMS by opening **localhost:5000** in your browser.

- 9- You will find the home of our website.
-To see the rest of our website you have to log in.
+9. You will find the home of the CMMS.
+To see the rest of the CMMS you have to log in.

-* Note: **email**: admin@gmail.com, **password**: 0000
+> **Note**: **email**: admin@gmail.com, **password**: 0000

-10- Now you can see all the content of our website and edit it.
+10. Now you can see all the content of our website and edit it.

-* Note: There is an uploaded SQL file for our CMMS on our Repository
+> **Note**: There is an uploaded SQL file for our CMMS on our Repository

 ## The Relational Model of Our CMMS Database :
 ![Work Orders](images/RM.png)